 - For the gamble lines use poles on the ground to mark strategic parts of the line.
-Alert the ring crew to not move those poles.
+Alert the course builders to not move those poles.

 - When tweaking the course, it may be easier to move obstacles rather than the gamble lines.

 - If the judge’s wheel is available, use that to check the distances between obstacles and gamble lines.
 Otherwise pace the distance and estimate what you can.
 The judge will measure this distance anyway.

 - In Gamblers the judge does not wheel the course, so once the judge finishes tweaking, the course builders can put the bars on the jumps.

 - Do not forget to mark the start line.